 Finally, as the pledge-and-review period ends, nations reconvene for a "global stocktake" that examines how successful countries were in implementing their targets.
 This amounts to determining the distance between a and y.
-We assume that each a is imperfectly observed: nations observe a noisy signal of the reduction measures $x = a + \varepsilon$, where $\varepsilon \sim N(0, \frac{1}{\beta})$.
-If it is determined that country i failed to reach its target, which occurs if x < y, then the governing party in country i is "shamed" and incurs a cost $\sigma \in \mathbb{R}+$.
+We assume that each a is imperfectly observed: the international community observes a noisy signal of the reduction measures $x = a + \varepsilon$ , where $\varepsilon \sim N(0, \frac{1}{\beta})$ .
+If it is determined that country i failed to reach its target, which occurs if x < y, then the governing party in country i is "shamed" and incurs a cost $\sigma_g \in \mathbb{R}+$ .
+We allow the impact of shaming to vary across parties.
+Although not necessary for our results, we may anticipate that the Green party faces a larger cost for failing to follow through on its commitment than the Brown party.
 Thus, given a commitment of y and effort level a the ruling party is shamed with probability $\Phi(\sqrt{\beta}(y-a))$ where $\Phi(\cdot)$ and $\phi(\cdot)$ are the cumulative distribution and probability density functions for the standard normal respectively.
+Observe that, while the magnitude of the shaming cost is fixed regardless of the size of the transgression between x and y, leaders have varying expectations about the probability they will be shamed as a function of how much effort they exert into fulfilling the commitment.